maralthesage/maralthesage/README.md

 - 👋 Hi, my name is Maral
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning, meditation, reading, and meeting people from around the world.
-- 🌱 I’m currently learning swift, also working on my thesis on transfer learning for plant identification. i am gonna do that using python.
+- 🌱 I’m currently learning Swift, also working on my thesis on transfer learning for plant identification.
+I am gonna do that using Python and TF.
-- 💞️ I’m looking to collaborate on making some positive changes in the world, be it small.
 - 📫 Reach me through maral [dot] sheikhzadeh [at] gmail [dot] com

 <!---